This article focuses on the meaning and concept of the principle of Pacta Sunt Servanda, its relevance today and the exceptions to this rule.

 Introduction

-The principle of Pacta Sunt Servanda regulates the relationship between two or more countries that enter into an agreement.
-Before we understand the meaning and concept of Pacta Sunt Servanda, let us understand what is an agreement, a contract and what do you mean by consensus ad idem.
+The principle of Pacta Sunt Servanda governs the relationship between two or more countries entering into an agreement.
+Before delving into its meaning and concept, it is essential to understand the terms agreement, contract, and consensus ad idem.

-According to the Indian Contract Act, 1872, two reciprocal promises made by two persons to each other to do or not to do any act is an agreement.
-Hence, when A says it will purchase a car from B and B promises to pay Rs.
-5 lakhs for that, it is an agreement.
+According to the Indian Contract Act, 1872, an agreement is defined as two reciprocal promises made by two persons to do or not to do a specific act.
+For instance, if A promises to purchase a car from B and B agrees to sell it for ₹5 lakhs, this constitutes an agreement.

 I. Meaning of the Principle